lululxvi/deepxde/README.md

 - In my tests TensorFlow 2 is 2x~3x slower than TensorFlow 1;
 - Currently L-BFGS optimizer is not supported in DeepXDE yet when using TensorFlow 2.

 Then, you can install DeepXDE itself.
 If you use TensorFlow 2, you need to install DeepXDE by cloning the folder.
+If you use Python 2, you need to install DeepXDE using `pip`.

 - Install the stable version with `pip`: